-- 1. If the Joint Committee has not resolved a matter within 60 days after delivery of the notification described in Article 19.6, 30 days where the matter concerns perishable goods, or such other period as the Parties may agree, the complaining Party may refer the matter to a dispute settlement panel by delivering written notification to the other Party. - 2.
-Neither Party may refer a matter concerning a proposed measure to a dispute settlement panel. - 3.
-Unless the Parties agree otherwise: - (a) The panel shall have three members. - (b) Each Party shall appoint one panelist, in consultation with the other Party, within 30 days after the matter has been referred to a panel. - (c) The Parties shall endeavor to agree on a third panelist as chair within 30 days after the second panelist has been appointed.
-If the Parties are unable to agree on the chair within this period, the Party chosen by lot shall select within five days as chair an individual who is not a national of that Party. - (d) The date of establishment of the panel shall be the date on which the chair is appointed. - 4.
-The panelists chosen pursuant to paragraph 3 shall:
+1. If the Joint Committee has not resolved a matter within 60 days after delivery of the notification described in Article 20.6, within 30 days where the matter concerns perishable goods, or within such other period as the Parties may agree, the complaining Party may refer the matter to a dispute settlement panel by delivering written notification to the other Party.

+2. Neither Party may refer a matter concerning any proposed measure to a dispute settlement panel.

+- 3. Unless the Parties agree otherwise: - (a) The panel shall have three members. - (b) Each Party shall appoint one panelist, in consultation with the other Party, within 30 days after the matter has been referred to a panel.
+If a Party fails to appoint a panelist within such period, a panelist shall be selected by lot from the reserve list established under paragraph 4 to serve as the panelist appointed by that Party. - (c) The Parties shall endeavor to agree on a third panelist who shall serve as chair. - (d) If the Parties are unable to agree on the chair within 30 days after the second panelist has been appointed, the chair shall be selected by lot from the reserve list established under paragraph 4. - (e) The date of establishment of the panel shall be the date on which the chair is appointed.